-In print, Wendy’s essay, “Family Recipe” about growing up with a non-cooking Jewish mom and grandmother, will be featured in the upcoming anthology, “SisterWriterEaters”.
+In print, Wendy’s essay, “Family Recipe” about growing up with a non-cooking Jewish mom and grandmother, is featured in the all-female anthology, “SisterWriterEaters”.
 Published spring 2017 by Griffith Moon Publishing.

 A member of The Dramatists Guild and Writers Guild of America, Wendy also serves on the Board of Directors of Skylight Theatre Company in Los Angeles and has served on the Board of Directors of The Liberty Hill Foundation and The Fund for Santa Barbara.
 She has co-produced fundraisers in NYC, LA and Washington, D.C., for The Nation, People For the American Way, National Women’s Law Center and ASTI… Acid Survivors Trust International.

 Wendy considers herself a Wandering Jew, whose true home is on the road with her favorite male writer, Dennis Koenig.